Reg Schwager: Career

 Schwager has worked with a broad range of Canadian and international jazz musicians, including George Shearing, Peter Appleyard, Rob McConnell, Diana Krall, Diana Panton, Chet Baker and Mel Tormé.
 Between 1994 and 2004 he toured and recorded with the George Shearing Quintet.

 He has appeared on numerous recordings as a sideman and has released several albums as leader, including Resonance (1986), Live at Mezzetta (2002), and Duets (2011).
 The album Duets features collaborations with bassists Don Thompson, Dave Young, Neil Swainson, and Pat Collins.
 With the Dave Young Trio he has released albums such as Border Town (1997), Trio Improvisations (2012), Songbook (2017) and Trouble in Mind (2019).

 As a composer and arranger, Schwager has written hundreds of works, including many with lyrics by Jeannette Lambert.
 His big-band and string-orchestra arrangements have been recorded by ensembles such as the Dave McMurdo Jazz Orchestra and on saxophonist Mike Murley’s album The Melody Lingers On.
 Schwager was named Guitarist of the Year at the National Jazz Awards four consecutive times, from 2005 to 2008.

+Schwager also was featured as a guest performer alongside other musicians such as Terry Clarke and Guido Basso on the 2009 album by Norm Amadio titled Norm Amadio and Friends.

 Schwager has also studied and performed Brazilian music, working with musicians such as Guinga, Dori Caymmi, Jovino Santos Neto, and Hamilton de Holanda, particularly through the California–Brazil Camp.

 In 2021 Schwager was appointed a Member of the Order of Canada for his contributions to Canadian jazz.

 In April 2023 Schwager performed with saxophonist Allison Au for an International Jazz Day concert presented by JazzInToronto.

 Style and reception

-Schwager’s technique has been described as epitomizing the "archetypical, ultra-smooth style that watermarks so many Canadian guitarists' playing", with his "full-bodied, Jim Hall-like tone and perfect eight-note feel and phrasing".
+Schwager's technique has been described as epitomizing the "archetypical, ultra-smooth style that watermarks so many Canadian guitarists' playing", with his "full-bodied, Jim Hall-like tone and perfect eight-note feel and phrasing".
 A Halifax Chronicle wrote of him: "Schwager has managed to become the hottest of rising Canadian musicians.
 Schwager’s solos sprout like vines in the jungle, tangled and tough, and winding through everything.
 His fluency and jazz literacy are encyclopedic.
 And his tasteful elaborations of the changes seem to end all too soon."